 6.3.3.
 All students and instructors must sign a liability waiver form, approved by the Board, to participate in the school.

 7.1.
-Amendments to the Policy and Procedure can be proposed by Members including Officers.
+Amendments to the Policies and Procedures can be proposed by Members including Officers.

 7.2.
 The Board finalizes the language of proposed amendments.

 7.3.
 Proposed amendments must be presented to the Members in a timely manner via official communication channels.